 Whitewater Rafting, Beachburg, Ontario

-You don’t need to fly to western Canada to do a river adventure.
-This town less than 90 minutes’ drive west of Ottawa has for some 30 years been the launching point for many a trip on the mighty Ottawa River.
-There are at least three great outfitters here (including OWL Rafting, above) that’ll give you a fun and adventurous day out.
-And if you fancy staying overnight, try glamping at Elements Luxury Tented Camp and Nature Spa (closed due to COVID-19 until November 2021).
+You don’t need to fly to western Canada to enjoy an adrenaline-pumping river adventure.
+The town of Beachburg, a 90-minute drive west of Ottawa, has for some 30 years been the launching point for many a trip on the mighty Ottawa River.
+There are at least three great outfitters here (including OWL Rafting, above) that’ll give you a thrilling day out.

 Rockhounding in Bancroft, Ontario

 Less than three hours from Ottawa is one of the world’s most geologically unique areas.
-Although it was cancelled in 2021 due to COVID-19, the “Mineral Capital of Canada” normally hosts an annual Rockhound Gemboree, Canada’s biggest gem and mineral show, and Bancroft’s mineral museum is open year-round.
+The “Mineral Capital of Canada” hosts an annual Rockhound Gemboree, Canada’s biggest gem and mineral show, and Bancroft’s mineral museum is open year-round.
 Definitely worth a visit is Princess Sodalite Mine Rock Shop (May to October), which sells unique mineral samples and jewellery made with local gems, including amethyst, the official mineral of Ontario, and blue sodalite mined on site.
 You can even collect your own pretty pieces at the “rock farm” out back.

 Small-town Pleasures, Perth, Ontario